Honoré Joseph Antoine Ganteaume: Invasion of Egypt

-On 22 August 1799, Ganteaume departed Alexandria with the frigates Muiron and Carrère, the aviso Revanche and a tartane, ferrying General Bonaparte back to France.
-Bonaparte ordered the ships to sail close to the shore of Africa to elude British squadrons, and landed in Corsica, to finally arrive at Fréjus on 2 October.

-After arriving in France, Bonaparte, as First Consul, appointed Ganteaume to the Council of State, in which he presided the section of the Navy.
+On 22 August 1799, Ganteaume departed Alexandria with a squadron consisting of the frigates Muiron and Carrère, the aviso Revanche and a tartane with the goal of secretly transporting Napoleon back to France.
+Napoleon ordered Ganteaume to sail close to the African shoreline to elude the British navy, and the squadron stopped off at Corsica before arriving at Fréjus on 2 October.
+Following his return to France, Napoleon overthrow the French Directory in the Coup of 18 Brumaire and became First Consul.
+He subsequently appointed Ganteaume to the Conseil d'État, in which the latter presided over naval affairs.